RobinTTY/StructureMonitoring/README.md

 ## Prerequisites

-- A device that is able to operate sensors (the application is tested on Raspberry Pi Zero W and 3B+)
+- A device that is able to operate sensors and is supported by the .NetCore runtime (the application is tested on a Raspberry Pi 3B+)
 - MongoDB Atlas Cluster (free option is sufficient) or local installation

 ## Installing